Research programmes, centres and groups

 This is interdisciplinary research network that brings together researchers from across neuroscience, robotics, psychology and the arts to advance our understanding of the interactions between sensing, perception and awareness in humans, animals and machines.
 The network was initiated in 2018 through an award of £1.05M from the Leverhulme Trust to the University of Sussex to fund a Doctoral Scholarship Programme, and creates a new thematic focus around this topic designed to stimulate new collaborative research across campus.

 For more information, vist the Leverhulme Doctoral Scholarship Programme site.

-For more information, vist the University of Sussex Business School site.
+For more information, vist the Marketing, Consumption and Innovation site.

 - Materials Physics Group